JarateKing/TF2-Hud-Reference/1-Getting-Started.md

 }
 ```
 As before, HudName can be whatever you want it to be, and its name doesn't matter.
 The "ui_version" value needs to be updated whenever a new update comes out.
 If the file does not exist, or "ui_version" is too low, the majority of hud files will not load.

+## Resource folder

+The resource folder contains most hud files.
+It's easier to list what hud files are not in the resource folder, in fact.

+There are two main parts to the resource folder: the scheme files, and the ui files.
+The scheme files control colors, fonts, borders, etc. and add definitions that are used between most hud files.
+The ui files control how each element in the hud looks.

+## Scripts folder

+The scripts folder doesn't have very many hud files, but it has a few very important ones.

+The first one is hud_layout.res, which is needed to position nearly every hud element.

+The other big ones are hudanimations_tf.txt and hudanimations_manifest.txt.
+The manifest file controls what animations files are loaded, which hudanimations_tf.txt is by default (you can change this though, as some huds do).
+Hudanimations_tf.txt is what controls the actual animations themselves, which will be discussed later.